Quick note from Shiv: I’m happy to announce that this post was included in one of the PMP books published by Cornelius Fichtner recently. Yay! 🙂

 - As you study a process, think how you can apply the same to your own project (or previous projects).
 If possible even implement what is possible at your work.
 This practical aspect of the study makes it quite easy to remember the ITTOs.

-My suggestion is not to try to remember ITTOs of 47 processes, it will stress you out.
+My suggestion is NOT to try and remember ITTOs of 49 processes, it will stress you out.
 Rote way learning is a stresser.

 Understand the process, its DFD, its relation to other processes across KAs and PGs – this should be sufficient to tackle any ITTO related questions on the exam.